 Our blockage clearance vehicles are equipped with CCTV drainage survey equipment, which will enable us to locate any fault that we find with your drain.

-We offer a fixed price of £75 + VAT for domestic blockages (T&C’s apply).
+Prices start at £75.00 + VAT for domestic blockages (T&C’s apply).
 Yes it is safe, our fully trained engineers operate to the highest safety standards.
 We carry out a site specific risk assessment for every job.

 We use high pressure water jetting equipment as standard for all blocked drains.
 This is mounted within a small compact unit for all access requirements.